tophatter/payoneer-api-ruby/README.md

     "AccountType"=>"S"}}
 ```

-### Development
+#### Console:

-After checking out the repo, run `bin/payoneer-console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bin/payoneer-console` for an interactive console that will allow you to experiment.